vijoybasu/Udacity-Operationalizing-Machine-Learning/README.md

 ![image](https://user-images.githubusercontent.com/81923226/114538836-6d10ff00-9c71-11eb-986f-c9895bbd78a6.png)

 ### Swagger runs on localhost showing the HTTP API Methods and responses for the model
-We now check for our deployed model on the swagger end.
+We now check for our deployed model on the swagger hosted page.

 ![image](https://user-images.githubusercontent.com/81923226/114538878-7c904800-9c71-11eb-8b60-c33d037a0d9e.png)